-- A16.2.2 whether the estimated time for construction, commissioning date and completion date are reasonable; - A16.2.3 whether key assumptions around outage planning are reasonable; - A16.2.4 the extent that Transpower has had regard to views of interested parties in consultations; - A16.2.5 the impact of sensitivity analysis on the electricity market benefit of the proposed investment and investment options; - A16.3 We must also evaluate Transpower's proposed: - A16.3.1 MCA; - A16.3.2 MCPOs; - A16.3.3 approval expiry date; and - A16.3.4 major capex incentive rate; - A16.3.5 EMC; and - A16.3.6 commissioning date assumptions. - A17 The Capex IM lists evaluation techniques and approaches we may use in the specific evaluation but enables us to use any other technique or approach we consider appropriate in the circumstances.
-We can also use any additional information that we consider relevant. - A18 We discuss our assessment of the MCP against the specific criteria in Attachment C and our evaluation of the MCP under the investment test in Attachment D.
+- application statutory planning and regulatory requirements, and can be integrated in the network and market operations;117 - A16.2.2 whether the estimated time for construction, commissioning date and completion date are reasonable;118 - A16.2.3 whether key assumptions around outage planning are reasonable; 119 - A16.2.4 the extent that Transpower has had regard to views of interested parties in consultations;120 - A16.2.5 the impact of sensitivity analysis on the electricity market benefit of the proposed investment and investment options;121 - A16.3 We must also evaluate Transpower's proposed: - A16.3.1 MCA;122 - A16.3.2 MCPOs;123 - A16.3.3 approval expiry date;124 - A16.3.4 major capex incentive rate;125 - A16.3.5 EMC;126 and - A16.3.6 commissioning date assumptions.
+127 - A17 The Capex IM lists evaluation techniques and approaches we may use in the specific evaluation but enables us to use any other technique or approach we consider appropriate in the circumstances.
+We can also use any additional information that we consider relevant.
+129